kneron/document_center/docs/toolchain/python_api.md

 * threads (int, optional): multithread setting.
 Defaults to 4.
 * quantize_mode (str, optional): quantize_mode setting.
 Currently support default and post_sigmoid.
 Defaults to "default".
 * outlier (float, optional): remove outliers when calculating max & min.
 It should be between 0 and 1.0.
 Defaults to 0.999.
+* datapath_range_method (str, optional): could be 'mmse' or 'percentage. mmse: use snr-based-range method. percentage: use arbitary percentage.
+Default to 'percentage'.
+* percentile (float, optional): used under 'mmse' mode.
+The range to search.
+The larger the value, the larger the search range, the better the performance but the longer the simulation time.
+Defaults to 0.001,
+* outlier_factor (float, optional): used under 'mmse' mode.
+The factor applied on outliers.
+For example, if clamping data is sensitive to your model, set outlier_factor to 2 or higher.
+Higher outlier_factor will reduce outlier removal by increasing range.
+Defaults to 1.0.
+* percentage (float, optional): used under 'percentage' mode.
+Suggest to set value between 0.999 and 1.0.
+Use 1.0 for detection models.
+Defaults to 0.999.
+* bitwidth_mode (str, optioanl): could be "8" or "16".
+Try "16" if quantized model has performance degradation.
+Defaults to "8".

 ### 2.3 Model Evaluation